betaflight/betaflight.com/docs/wiki/archive/GPS-Rescue-v4-4.md

 - NOTE: without a compass, the quad 'learns' the heading of the quad from the direction of travel over ground from data provided by the GPS. **The craft must be travelling at least 2m/s, in clean nose-forward flight, for at least several seconds, for its attitude to be correctly set by the GPS data.** Try to fly dead-straight and without side-wind, so that no roll correction is needed when the course over ground matches simple pitch-only flight-path of the quad.
 It's important fly straight and at least 2m/s before testing GPS Rescue at close range, or the IMU may be confused about the direction home.
 Check the Home Arrow before initiating the rescue.
 The default GPS_RESCUE_GROUND_SPEED value is 5m/s, and cannot be set under 2.5m/s, so that the quad will update the IMU heading during the rescue, even if the initial heading is incorrect, but may fly quite fast in the wrong direction beforehand.
 Hence it is really important to validate the Home Arrow early in the flight.
 The arrow in the OSD should be pointing to home, and the altitude and distance should be about right, soon after takeoff.

 - **The GPS Rescue 'mode' switch will immediately initiate GPS Rescue when activated**.
 It doesn't use the failsafe system.
 This can be used as an 'emergency' rescue for loss of FPV signal or for disorientation when flying LOS.
 If a failsafe switch is configured, a similar outcome can be achieved by setting the switch mode to immediately action Stage 2.
 There will be only a short delay before the quad should level out and climb.
 In both cases, after hitting the switch, the quad's momentum will keep it moving as it was for at least a few seconds, so don't expect miracles.

 - In strong winds the maximum allowed angle of the craft during a rescue, `GPS_RESCUE_ANGLE`, may need to be increased enough that the quad can make forward speed into a headwind.
 The the craft may overshoot or land roughly if the wind is very strong, especially a strong tailwind.

 - During a rescue, the built-in Betaflight Crash Detection code is automatically activated (even if you disabled it in your settings).
 If the quad has a hard crash or impact at any time on the way home, it may disarm immediately.
 This mechanism is quite different from the much more sensitive landing impact detection, which is only activated late in the Rescue once the altitude of the quad falls below the `GPS_RESCUE_LANDING_ALT` height.

 ## Phases of the Rescue

-There are five phases in a Rescue: `ASCEND`,`ROTATE`, `FLY HOME`, `DESCEND`, `LAND`.
+There are five "normal" phases in a Rescue: `ASCEND`,`ROTATE`, `FLY HOME`, `DESCEND`, `LAND`.
 They follow sequentially.
+Normally the phase is `IDLE`.

 Each phase has different targets.
 Specific exit criteria must be met to enter the next phase.